5 Best Pride Marketing Campaigns (and Why They’re Awesome)

 1. Skittles All-Gray Pride Packs

 When we think of Skittles, we think of the rainbow.
 It’s embedded right into their product.
-But the marketing team at Skittles acknowledged the space that Pride symbolism occupies, and decided it was time to step aside one month of the year.
+But the marketing team at Skittles acknowledged the space that Pride symbolism occupies, and decided it was time to step aside one month of the year in honour of that.

 The result?
 The all-gray Pride Packs.